nmrf/sadata-user-manual/src/visitors/recommendations.md

-## 3.5 Recommendations
+## 3.6 Objectives: HR recommendations, SDG targets & SDS Key Outcomes

 Recommendations are received from the various [Human Rights Bodies](../visitors/categories.md) and are intended to help a country implement its human rights obligations.
 This page is a collection of all of the recommendations a country has received.
 The default grouping when users arrive on this page is to group recommendations first by Human Rights Body and then by Cycle.

 ![](../assets/Recommendations.png)